 The various elements that are used in simple process flow diagrams are:

-Major Equipment: The equipment used in the process needs to be listed by mentioning their names and ID numbers.
+Major Equipment: The equipment used in the process must be listed by mentioning their names and ID numbers.

-Process piping/channel: The path for moving products between equipment needs to be specified by the process piping channels or piping.
+Process piping/channel: The path for moving products between equipment must be specified by the process piping channels or piping.

 Process flow direction: The direction or sequence in which the tasks need to be executed needs to be documented in the flow diagram.